grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Shared snippet

 The `shared-snippet` shortcode includes a section of another page marked between `section` HTML tags.
+You should only use the shortcode in [learning journeys](/docs/learning-journeys/).

 To set up a snippet for sharing, wrap it in `section` tags with a meaningful ID.
 For example: